PRISM: Internally Funded Summer Research Grants

 - Undergraduates mentored in last 5 years (required)

-Give names of all students who worked on research with you and the dates that the work took place.
-Use asterisks to indicate which students worked on projects related to this proposal
+Give names and majors of all students who worked on research with you and the dates that the work took place.
+Use asterisks to indicate which students worked on projects related to this proposal.

-- CVs of PI and co-PI (if necessary) in pdf format (required)
+12. UPLOAD: CVs of PI and co-PI (if applicable) in pdf format (required)

 Proposal Style Guide